breimanntools/aaanalysis/docs/source/index/usage_principles.rst

 and accommodates user-defined splitting (**split_kws**).
 Our CPP algorithm then utilizes these to generate physicochemical features (**df_feat**) by comparing protein sequence sets.

-See the primary data flow within the AAanalysis toolkit in this diagram:
+See the primary analysis pipeline of the AAanalysis framework in this diagram:

 .. image:: /_artwork/diagrams/components.png

+Details on the foundational concepts of AAnalysis are provided by the following usage principles:

 .. toctree::
    :maxdepth: 1